 - 2 cloves of garlic roughly chopped

-- 2 tbsp light olive oil or an alternative cooking oil
+- 2 tablespoon light olive oil or an alternative cooking oil

 - ½ tsp chilli powder